Divorce law shake up: ‘no fault’ divorce from April 2022

 None of the current facts provide for a non-fault or immediate divorce.
 Petitions based on behaviour or adultery require the Petitioner to draft a statement detailing the wrongdoings of the Respondent and explain that it was their conduct that led to the breakdown of the marriage.

 The impact of providing detailed examples of unreasonable behaviour or adultery often causes distress, embarrassment and can result in unnecessary disputes regarding the content of the petition.

 The recent case of Owens v Owens lead to legal practitioners having to advise clients that the examples of unreasonable behaviour have to be significant enough to ensure they pass the court’s own threshold.
 Objections to the content of a petition can result in a Respondent ‘defending’ the divorce.
 Defended divorces, whilst rare, result in increasing delays and costs to both parties.
 Further complications can include both parties filing their own petitions and both petitions proceeding, duplicating the process.

 Financial and childcare arrangements

 When a marriage ends, parties will usually need to resolve matters and disputes regarding property, finances and arrangements for any children of the family.
 Keeping conflict to a minimum is important to help parties resolve a number of complex and emotive areas.
 A legal system that encourages one party to point the finger at the other impacts on divorcing couples’ ability to participate constructively in mediation or to engage in negotiations.

 Waiting to divorce

-Practically speaking, a delay of five years preventing one party from moving on from a marriage which has sadly come to an end, is not appropriate in a modern society.
+Practically speaking, a delay of five years preventing one party from moving on from a marriage that has sadly come to an end, is not appropriate in modern society.

 On the other hand, waiting for a no-fault divorce will be attractive for separating couples who feel it’s important for their reasons for divorce to be accurately recorded and known.
 This new divorce law affords couples who are seeking that closure.